STAFF PERFORMANCE EVALUATIONS

 - 2018 Annual Evaluations must be submitted to Human Resources by March 22, 2019.

-- Please see the Staff Evaluation Overview & Evaluator Guidelines for more information.
+- See the STAFF Evaluation Overview & Evaluator Guidelines for more information.

 1. The evaluation process begins with each staff member completing a Staff Self-Evaluation form according to the schedule designated by the supervisor.
 Employees must be given at least five (5) working days to complete the Self-Evaluation form before it must be submitted to the supervisor.

 2. The supervisor then enters evaluative ratings and/or explanations in the Staff Employee Annual Review form.
 Evaluations are based on the requirements and duties in the employee’s job description, the supervisor’s analysis of the employee’s performance during the evaluation period, the Employee Evaluation Rating System, and the employee’s self-evaluation.
 Sections of the evaluation relating to supervisors and managers are completed based on the employee’s job description and duties, as appropriate.

 3. The supervisor then schedules a time for a face-to-face discussion about the self-evaluation, the results of the evaluation, and the next year’s goals, giving the employee notice at least two (2) working days prior to the meeting.
 After the discussion, the SMART (Specific, Measurable, Attainable, Realistic, and Timely) goals agreed upon by the employee and the supervisor should be added to the form.
 The employee may add or attach comments as desired.
 If requested, an employee should be given up to two (2) working days to submit a written response.

 4. After any additional comments are added, both the supervisor and the employee must sign the Staff Employee Annual Review form.
 The supervisor’s signature signifies that this is an honest evaluation of the employee’s performance.
 The employee’s signature signifies that they have received the evaluation and discussed its contents with the supervisor.
 The employee’s signature is required, even if they do not agree with the contents or results of the evaluation.
 An employee who refuses to participate in the annual evaluation process or to sign the Staff Employee Annual Review form will be considered insubordinate and may face sanctions under policy 372 Corrective and Disciplinary Action.